Skip to Content

 1. Cervical radiculopathy: A compressed nerve root in the neck, causing pain, stiffness, and muscle weakness in the arms.

-2. Lumbar radiculopathy: Also called sciatica, this involves a pinched nerve in the lower spine, resulting in pain and weakness on one side of the body.
+2. Lumbar radiculopathy: Also called sciatica, involves a pinched nerve in the lower spine, resulting in pain and weakness on one side of the body.

 3. Thoracic radiculopathy: A pinched nerve in the upper back, causing frequent pain around the rib cage and potentially severe immobilizing symptoms.